ggseg/ggseg/README.md

 **Note:** As of version 1.5.3, `ggseg` was split into two packages: one for 2d polygon plots in ggplot, and another for 3d mesh plots through plotly.
-This was done to reduce package size, dependencies and also to simplify maintenance.
+This was done to reduce package size, dependencies, and also to simplify maintenance.
 If you want the 3d plotting tool, please go the [ggseg3d repository](https://github.com/LCBC-UiO/ggseg3d).